 Fines and Penalties

 You can't deduct contributions your business made to a political party or to a candidate.
-That includes lobbying costs and the costs of attending campaign events.
+This includes lobbying costs and the costs of attending campaign events.
 You may contribute to any qualified charity, and there are ways to deduct charitable contributions, but not political ones.

-Everyone travels from home to work, and the IRS says these costs are not deductible business expenses.
+Traveling from home to work is commonplace, but the IRS says these commuting costs are not deductible business expenses.
 If your travel is to get in your car to go to your office and come back at night, that's not deductible.

 Business Gifts Over $25

-The new tax law has cut out the deduction for entertainment expenses.
-This means no more sporting events, concerts, or resorts.
-Business meals, including meals while traveling and some meals for employees, are still deductible, but there are some changes.
+The 2017 Tax Cuts and Jobs Act has eliminated the deduction for entertainment expenses.
+This means you can't deduct the cost of entertaining clients at sporting events, concerts, or resorts.
+Business meals at entertainment events are deductible if you can separate the meal cost from the entertainment bill.
+Other meal costs, including meals while traveling and some meals for employees, are still deductible, but there are some changes.